butterymoney/book/molten/motivation.md

 4. a **governance mechanism** (how to update the organisation’s properties), e.g., democracy, board of directors, token-voting
 5. a **standardised store of value ****(how to represent the value of the organisation’s resources), e.g., currency, equity, tokens

+Through blockchains, DAOs proffer the benefits of coordinated human effort at scale without the downsides of centralisation, such as rent-seeking, corruption, collusion, single-point-of-failure, bureaucracy, and capture that undermine our existing institutions.

 Generally, many DAO proponents expect DAOs to outperform relative to traditional institutions in the provision of public, common, or club goods because these are the goods most prone to capture by a centralised entity, e.g. the state.

-It follows that, if Public Goods DAOs are a successful innovation, resources will flow from the State to DAOs and we will see an increase in the provision of public goods that do not suffer from the problems caused by centralisation.
+It follows that, if Public Goods DAOs are a successful innovation, resources will flow from the state to DAOs leading to an increase in the provision of public goods that do not suffer from the problems caused by centralisation.

 In practice, however, it appears that DAOs may not eradicate these issues but simply move them through time and space[[1](https://kelsienabben.substack.com/p/towards-a-model-of-resilience-in#_ftn23)].
-Hence, our simple DAO implementations are vulnerable to many of the issues we expect them to offer an escape from.
+Hence, our simple DAO implementations remain vulnerable to many of the issues we expect them to offer an escape from.

 ## DAO Governance